Derived Satake category and Affine Hecke category in mixed characteristics: Introduction

 Let $E$ be as above and $k_E$ a residue field of $\cal{O}_E$.
 The scheme $\Divtil$ is defined as a presheaf on the category of perfect $k_E$-schemes

 where $[-]$ denotes the Teichm\"{u}ller lift.
-This scheme $\Divtil$ is related to a moduli of divisors on ``Fargues--Fontaine surfaces'', which connecting an equal characteristic Fargues--Fontaine curve and a mixed characteristic one.
-That is, for a perfectoid space $S=\Spa(R,R^+)$, put
+This scheme $\Divtil$ is related to a moduli space of divisors on ``Fargues--Fontaine surfaces'', which connects an equal characteristic Fargues--Fontaine curve and a mixed characteristic one.
+That is, for a perfectoid space $S=\Spa(R,R^+)$ of characteristic $p$, put

 where $\varpi$ is a pseudo uniformizer of $R$.
-Consider a moduli $\Div^{1,1}$ (which is a v-sheaf on the category of perfectoid spaces over $k_E$) defined by
+Consider a moduli space $\Div^{1,1}$ (which is a v-sheaf on the category of perfectoid spaces over $k_E$) defined by

 Then a certain quotient of $\Divtil$ can be seen as a subspace of $\Div^{1,1}$.